Fin-tastic DIY Toddler Fishing Game: Craft + Science Experiment

 Take a little time out from crafting for some science fun to explore how their new toddler fishing game is going to work!
 Magnetism is like magic for anyone, let alone a toddler.
 It’s an invisible force we can actually see in a way by seeing things be pulled to the magnet.

-**SAFETY FIRST** This experiment requires adult participation and supervision.
+**SAFETY FIRST**This experiment requires constant adult participation and supervision.

 - Make sure your magnet is big enough that it cannot be swallowed.